Table of Contents

-Repainting (especially is you do it yourself) is the single most cost effective way to brighten up your space.
+Repainting (especially if you do it yourself) is the single most cost-effective way to brighten up your space.

 First, new paint is a bit like new car smell – your walls lose their ‘fresh’ look pretty fast.
 So if you’ve lived in your apartment for any length of time, it’ll likely pay off.

 Second, you can use paint to portray your apartment as a blank canvas for new owners.
 They’ll see a new space, full of possibility – ready for them to make their own mark in.

 A quick one or two-hour consultation with an expert on how to style your house can do wonders.
 It’ll help you position your own stuff just so as well as identify weak areas you can tidy up quickly (and cheaply).
 Plus, it’s always good to get a third party with a bit of distance to check out the place before you get potential buyers in (e.g., does that nude of your Great Aunt Myrtle really need to be on display?)

 6. Tidy up your bathroom